-- Scientific integrity and management of the project.
+- The scientific integrity and management of the project.

-- Financial management of project funds, including recovery of full indirect costs.
+- The financial management of project funds, including recovery of full indirect costs.
 Full cost recovery is necessary to support the University’s physical and administrative capacity to perform extramural projects.

 - Adherence to all University policies.

 - Adherence to externally-imposed sponsor terms and conditions including reporting and record keeping requirements contained in the award document.
 The award document is the funding agency’s official obligation of funds for a project.
 Many awards cover a multi-year project period made up of several shorter (usually 12-month) budget periods.
 Funds often are awarded in budget period installments.

 By certifying the Cayuse SP Internal Processing Form (IPF) for Contract and Grant Proposals the Principal Investigator certifies to all of the following:

 - That the information submitted within the proposal/application is true, complete and accurate to the best of his/her knowledge;